To make an appointment, please contact Bronwyn Thompson email@example.com

 - Recommended Lawyer, Dispute Resolution and Intellectual Property, The Legal 500 Asia Pacific 2020, 2021, 2022 and 2023

 - Chapman Tripp, 2005 - 2009

-AGPAC and Others v Hamilton City Council Co-counsel - Acted (with Alan Galbraith QC and Lachlan Muldowney) for Hamilton City Council successfully defending a wide-ranging judicial review challenge to its development contributions policy.
+AGPAC v Hamilton City Council Co-counsel - Acted (with Alan Galbraith QC and Lachlan Muldowney) for Hamilton City Council successfully defending a wide-ranging judicial review challenge to its development contributions policy.

 Open Country Dairy Ltd v Commerce Commission – Acted for Open Country Dairy to clarify the appropriate process that Fonterra should follow in setting the farm gate milk price and how the Commerce Commission should carry out its obligations to review and report on Fonterra’s processes.